a-moharil/TABASCO/userguide.md

 # User Guide : v1.1
-This document consists of the guidelines indicating the usage of TABASCO : A Transformer Based Contextuatlization Toolkit
+This document consists of the guidelines indicating the usage of TABASCO : A Transformer Based Contextuatlization Toolkit.
+  To use TABASCO:
+    1) Clone the repository in any of your local folders.
+    2) Install all the dependancies :
+    ```python pip install -r /path/to/requirements.txt```
+    3) In the repo directory use the following command to start the application :
+    ```python3 app.py ```
+    4) In your browswer open ```python http://localhost:5000``` to get to the home page of TABASCO

 ## Home
 Once the user runs the app.py script on the terminal, a web-page will be hosted on the user local port (default: 5000).
 The home page of the toolkit looks as follows :